justdjango/video-membership/README.md

 # A simple video membership website built with Django.

-For more on our upcoming Udemy Course, head to https://justdjango.com

 _To Start_: Create a stripe account and put your stripe publishable key and secret key inside `settings.py` as well as your publishable key inside `checkout.js` in the static folder.
 Follow the tutorial here: https://youtu.be/zu2PBUHMEew.

 The password for the admin user is `matt1234`.